What problem does Benchmark X actually solve?

 No.

 Strategies trade using system-managed capital allocations for benchmarking purposes.
-User funds are never directly controlled by AI strategies.

 Benchmark X separates: